learn-co-curriculum/dsc-pandas-eda-lab/README.md

 Harrison, D. and Rubinfeld, D.L.
 (1978) Hedonic prices and the demand for clean air.
 J. Environ.
 Economics and Management 5, 81–102.

 Belsley D.A., Kuh, E. and Welsch, R.E.
 (1980) Regression Diagnostics.
 Identifying Influential Data and Sources of Collinearity.
 New York: Wiley.

+## Summary

+Congratulations, you've completed your first "freeform" exploratory data analysis of a popular data set!